ADD TO YOUR BOTTOM LINE

 The EndZone Difference

 EndZone is a super tool for efficient, cost-effective grain management.
-How often have you wanted to turn a grain bin fan back off because the temperature had dropped too low or perhaps got too high.
-More important, the humidity has risen to high so that you are just wasting electricity (considering all monthly access, meter fees and electrical charges, it costs over $17 to operate a 10 hp fan for 12 hours on my farm), or even worse adding moisture to a crop you were attempting to dry.
+How often have you wanted to turn a grain bin fan back off because the temperature had dropped too low or perhaps got too high?
+More importantly, the humidity has risen too high so that you are just wasting electricity (considering all monthly access, meter fees and electrical charges, it costs over $17 to operate a 10 hp fan for 12 hours on my farm), or even worse adding moisture to a crop you were attempting to dry.

-Have you ever thought about why the corn in the bottom of your bin is typically over dried as compared your target; this is the result of running the fans on a day when the humidity was far lower than the target moisture required.
+Have you ever thought about why the corn in the bottom of your bin is typically over-dried as compared to your target; this is the result of running the fans on a day when the humidity was far lower than the target moisture required.

-When low humidity air enters the floor of the bin, it dries the first grain it comes too with no regard as to what your objective is.
+When low-humidity air enters the floor of the bin, it dries the first grain it comes too with no regard as to what your objective is.
 With corn, it will irreversibly lower the moisture to an equilibrium balance relative humidity around the grain.
 At a 65° temperature and 50% relative humidity content on outside air, the grain in the bottom of the bin will be dried to 12% moisture (an excess loss of 3.5% moisture content).
-It is very difficult to add moisture back to corn, so once over dried, you will suffer the shrinkage loss.
+It is very difficult to add moisture back to corn, so once over-dried, you will suffer shrinkage loss.
 For each 1% moisture loss, you have reduced your weight by approximately 1.2%.
 Based on $4 corn (a round number for easy calculation), this equates to a nickel per bushel or almost $50 per truck load.
 More often than not, when grain is over dried it is not just one percentage point.
-It is typically two or three percentage points or more, costing $100-$200 per truck load.
-If an entire 20,000 bushel bin of corn were over dried by 2 ½ points of moisture, this would approximate $2500.
+It is typically two or three percentage points or more, costing $100-$200 per truckload.
+If an entire 20,000-bushel bin of corn were over-dried by 2 ½ points of moisture, this would approximate $2500.

 Quick Calculation for Value